hinto-janai/gupax/src/README.md

 	- Kill processes, kill connections, exit

 ## Disk
 Long-term state is saved onto the disk in the "OS data folder", using the [TOML](https://github.com/toml-lang/toml) format.
 If not found, default files will be created.
 Given a slightly corrupted state file, Gupax will attempt to merge it with a new default one.
 This will most likely happen if the internal data structure of `state.toml` is changed in the future (e.g removing an outdated setting).
 Merging silently in the background is a good non-interactive way to handle this.
+The node/pool database cannot be merged, and if given a corrupted file, Gupax will show an un-recoverable error screen.
 If Gupax can't read/write to disk at all, or if there are any other big issues, it will show an un-recoverable error window.

 | OS       | Data Folder                              | Example                                        |
 |----------|----------------------------------------- |------------------------------------------------|